10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 While social selling has helped create improved and effective sales processes, bringing in more sales as a result – there’s a lot more to be happy about when it comes to the benefits.
 Let’s explore some of the benefits of this sales method below:

 • Improved customer retention: Social selling improves trust with previous customers by naturally being less intrusive than calling in and following up to promote and update them on products.
-All salespeople need to do now is be available for any questions they might have.
+All salespeople need to do now is be available to answer any questions they might have.

 • Shortens the sales cycle: While social selling reduces the sales cycle overall, it mainly helps reduce salespeople’s time prospecting.
 Statistics show that about 39% of B2B professionals said social tools reduce their time researching prospective accounts.